Brake light switch: symptoms, problems, testing, replacement

 Brake light switch is installed above the brake pedal.

 The brake light switch serves two major functions.
 First, it turns on the brake lights when a driver presses the brake pedal.
-Second, it sends the signal to the vehicle computer that brakes are applied.
+Second, it sends a signal to the vehicle's computer that brakes are applied.
 A car with a faulty brake light switch is UNSAFE to drive.

 In most cars, the brake light switch is installed right above the brake pedal.
 Inside, it has a one- or two-way electric switch.
 The most common symptom of a faulty brake light switch is when brake lights don't come on or stay on all the time.

 Brake light switch problems

 A faulty brake light switch can cause many problems.
-If a switch is bad, the brake lights won't operate and the transmission shifter will not come out of "Park" position.
+If the switch is bad, the brake lights won't operate and the transmission shifter will not come out of the "Park" position.

 In cars with a push-button start system, a faulty brake light switch can cause the vehicle not to start.

-Often, a brake light switch might be sticking and work intermittently.
+Often, the brake light switch could be sticking and work intermittently.
 This can cause the Check Engine or ABS system warning light to come on on the dash.
 In some cases, brake lights may stay on all the time, or come on randomly, without pressing the brake pedal.

 Brake light switch testing

-A brake light switch can be tested with a multimeter without removing it from a vehicle.
+The brake light switch can be tested with a multimeter without removing it from the vehicle.
 In some cars, the testing procedure involves testing the voltage at the brake light switch connector when the brake pedal is depressed and released.
 In other cars, the service manual recommends testing the switch continuity with the pedal depressed and released.
-If there is no voltage at the brake switch, the fuse bight be blown.
-See how to check a fuse.
+If there is no voltage at the brake switch, the fuse might be blown.
+See how to check the fuse

 Brake light switch replacement

 Brake light switch

 The part is not very expensive ($15-$45) and can be ordered from a dealer or online.
 The replacement of a brake light switch in a repair shop can cost from $55 to $115 (part and labor).